Made for life under water

 - Petter Arnesen, Phd biology with more than 30 years experience in the Salmon aquaculture industry.

-- Øyvind Johnsen, Engineer with more than 30 years experience in hydrodynamic, Oil and gas and renewable.
+- Øyvind Johnsen, Engineer with more than 30 years experience in marine design from a variety of marine industries.

 - Hulpa Marlin, Engineer with more than 10 years experience in Offshore and subsea operations.